alephium/voting-tutorial/docs/Voting Application on Alephium.md

 import { Address, Bool, ByteVec, U256, TxResult } from 'alephium-js/dist/api/api-alephium'
 ```

-Then implement the function in order to fetch the contract state, extract the fields and displays them:
+Then implement the function to fetch the contract state, extract the fields, and displays them:

 ```tsx
 const showState = async (contractDeploymentId: string) => {